Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Approval cycle time

 Time from invoice presented to approver to approval decision recorded.
-Separate measurement from total processing time because the levers are different (approver workload, escalation rules, delegation coverage).
+Separate measurement from total processing time because the levers are different (approver workload, deadline discipline, delegation coverage).
 Long approval cycles are the most common cause of missed early-payment discounts.

 05 / 10